Louis de Niverville: Work

 Critics often described his work as surreal and de Niverville's work often featured surreal "inside-outside" spaces but the result was unique.
 His tone varied from the witty to the acerbic, and he addressed subjects as varied as recollections, observations or dreams, and even embellishments on a given word, such as the two monumental paintings titled Le Roi S'Amuse (1980), painted for his friends Toller Cranston, the Olympic skater and fellow artist, and for Ellen Burka, his coach, on the theme of "folly".
 Of his working process, he said that his work often started with one very small idea, an impulse and that he just played around with ideas that developed.

-In 2025, the book "Louis de Niverville: Pentimenti" edited by Thomas Miller and Phillip Ottenbrite was published by Figure 1 Publishing in Victoria, BC with texts that trace de Niverville’s rise in the Toronto scene.
+In 2025, the book Louis de Niverville: Pentimenti, edited by Thomas Miller and Phillip Ottenbrite was published by Figure 1 Publishing in Victoria, British Columbia, with texts that trace de Niverville's rise in the Toronto scene.